-We offer firm support for life after Dover College, and have a strong Alumni and Old Dovorian network.
-Our University and careers advice is exceptional and we have close links with higher education establishments around the world.
+We prepare pupils for life after Dover College, and have a strong Alumni and Old Dovorian network.
+Our university and careers advice is exceptional and we have close links with higher education establishments around the world.

 In 2019 we were shortlisted for the TES Awards for our Senior Leadership Team, our Curriculum, our Marketing and as Boarding School of the Year.
 We’re also very proud of our Good Schools Guide review.

-Come and visit us!
+Please do come and visit!
 We are two minutes by road from Dover port, an hour by train from London, and just over an hour and a half by road from Gatwick, Stansted and Heathrow airports.
 My team and I can promise you a very warm welcome.

-Gareth is married to Jess who is the Marketing Manager of Dover College.
-They have two young children who both attend Dover Prep School.
+Simon is married to Abigail.
+Their two young children both attend Dover College Prep School.